Cisco-Talos/clamav/INSTALL.md

 # Installation Instructions

+As of ClamAV 0.104, CMake is required to build ClamAV.
-CMake the preferred build system going forwards.
-The Windows Visual Studio solution has been removed, and the Autotools build system will likely be removed in the near future.
+The Windows Visual Studio and Autotools build systems have been removed.

 _Known Issues / To-do:_

-- LLVM bytecode runtime support.
-  - Presently only the bytecode intepreter is supported.
-LLVM is preferable because it is faster.
-This task also requires updating to use a modern version of LLVM.
-Currently ClamAV is limited to LLVM 3.6.
-  - The built-in LLVM runtime is not supported in the CMake tooling with no plans to add support.
-It will likely be removed when system-LLVM support is updated.
+- The newest LLVM version supported is 3.6.2.
+We ran out of time during 0.104 development to add support for newer versions of LLVM.
+  The bytecode interpreter is therefore the default option for the bytecode signature runtime in this release.
-- Complete the MAINTAINER_MODE option to generate jsparse files with GPerf.
+- Complete the `MAINTAINER_MODE` option to generate jsparse files with GPerf.
+- The test suite will fail to run if you have `pytest` from Python 2 installed and you don't have `pytest` from Python 3 installed.
+If this happens, run:
+  `python3 -m pip install pytest` and then delete your build directory before recompiling clamav and trying again.

 **Table Of Contents**